 These practical problems never really occured to me until I had a chance to see a movie that was adapted from Carr's work.

-Only three of Carr's stories have been translated to the big screen so far.
+Only four of Carr's novels have been translated to the big screen so far.
 None of them are particularly well-known, and none of them feature his series detectives.
+The Man with a Cloak (1951), starring Joseph Cotten, is based on a short story, "The Man from Paris".
 "The Emporer's Snuff-Box" was filmed as That Woman Opposite (aka City After Midnight) in 1958 (and remade in Japan in 1982), while "The Burning Court", Carr's finest novel, was filmed in France by Julien Duvivier in 1962.
 But the movie that opened my eyes to the impracticality of bringing Carr's neatest puzzles to the screen was made before any of these: it was Dangerous Crossing (1953), starring Michael Rennie and Jeanne Crain, adapted from Carr's radio play "Cabin B-13".

 In "Cabin B-13", a pair of newlyweds book passage on a liner voyaging from New York to London.
 The Brewsters are so wrapped up in their whirlwind courtship that they almost miss the boarding: they're the last two passengers to arrive.
 After they check to make sure their luggage has been delivered to their cabin — Cabin B-13 — Ricky Brewster goes to stash their travel money ($10,000, all of it his wife's) with the ship's purser, while Anne Brewster (voiced by The Leopard Man's Margo) goes to wave farewell to the crowd at the dock.